 Santa María Polo Club continued to grow from strength to strength.
 Every year the number of matches and tournaments, and sponsorship, has increased, requiring new investment on infrastructure.
 In 1985 the polo fields of Río Sotogrande I and II were built after the 'La Playa' field was totally distroyed in a winter storm.
 Polo was no longer played on the Paniagua fields.
 In 1992 the fields of Puente de Hierro I and II opened; and in 1995 the Hacienda de San Enrique I and II fields were built.
 In 2003 two of four new Los Pinos fields were inaugurated, and in 2008 the 2,500 square metre pavillion was opened. the two Rio Sotogrande fields were abandoned.

 In 2001 the School moved out of the old Cortijo Paniagua to a new purpose built site in Sotogrande Alta, under a new education foundation lead by Paul Templeton renamed Sotogrande International School had grown to a serve 500 pupils.
-A new Virgin de la Merced church was constructed and relocated out of the old chapel of Cortijo Paniagua (which is surrealy abandoned but not yet demolished).
+A new Virgin de la Merced church was constructed and relocated out of the old chapel of Cortijo Paniagua (which is surrealy abandoned and reclaimed by nature but not yet demolished).
 In July 1997, just ahead Ryder Cup, the Guadiaro to Algeciras coastal highway dual-carriageway upgrade was completed, yet to Estepona not, something Jamie Ortiz-Patiño was very critical about.
 Sotogrande visitors had to wait until 2002 for the AP-7 toll motorway to reduce the drive from Malaga airport down to 1hr 15 mins.

 The eyes of the world being focused on Valderrama in 1997 coincided with the start of the Costa del Sol's development boom.
 During the next 10 years a large number of development projects were initiated, while individual villas were also constructed on the many available plots available.
-Another three golf courses were constructed: La Reserva de Sotogrande, and Almenara and La Cañada.
+Another three golf courses were constructed: La Reserva de Sotogrande, La Cañada and Almenara.
 The latter included a hotel and spa and an associated real estate development by NH Hoteles.
 Obviously impressed with Sotogrande, in 2006 the NH group made a formal takeover "share swap" bid for the 21 per cent of shares that it did not already own in Sotogrande S.A.
 The company was subsequently de-listed from the Madrid and Barcelona stock exchange.

 Sadly, Jamie Ortiz-Patiño died in a Málaga hospital on 3 January 2013, aged 82.
 A memorial service held at the Iglesia de la Merced church in Sotogrande was attended by family, press, Valderrama grounds staff and golfer Miguel Ángel Jiménez.